 Frequently Asked Questions - Ratings

 Players who enter a PDGA event in a division tracked by the PDGA will automatically get their results entered into the ratings system.
-However, only ratings of current PDGA members will be published.
-Starting in 2009, players can earn a separate Super Class rating if they play in those events.
-See the Super Class FAQ for more information.
+A new member will receive a Preliminary Rating as soon as they play an event when the TD posts Unofficial Results.

 Your first rating can be calculated after just one valid round of tournament play.
 It will be posted on the PDGA website the next time the ratings are updated.

 All amateurs with the exception of aged based divisions, like Juniors or Masters and older, compete in divisions based on rating levels.
 You may not play in a lower division if your rating is above a certain number.
 The ratings breaks for each division is shown on page 5 of the PDGA Tour Standards.
 In addition, there are ratings events where everyone – Ams and Pros – play in a division based on their rating.

 If you have pre-registered, the TD may allow you to remain in that division as long as the event is within two weeks of the ratings posting date.
 If you did not pre-register before the new ratings were posted, then you are expected to play in the division (or higher) where your new rating now resides.
 This only applies to Amateur players registered for amateur ratings-based divisons, it does not apply to a Pro class player taking advantage of the Pros Playing in Amateur Divisions program.

 Tournament Directors may upload tournament scores using the PDGA Tournament Manager web app.
 Preliminary unofficial ratings will be calculated for each round (click on the Show Ratings link).
 The results of the event at this stage are considered "Unofficial Results".
 When the PDGA receives the official tournament report from the tournament director, course layout assignments are verified, points are calculated, and scores are certified as official.